spaceninja/dnd-adventures/src/adventures/history-channel/part-2.md

 The Strategist was a war criminal who was expected to be killed quickly in the season she was brought aboard.
 However, Security didn’t watch her quite carefully enough, and she escaped into the station.
 She was eventually recaptured, but became a fan favorite when she started posting videos documenting what was happening on the station, which the Director happily allowed as the ratings climbed.

-She claims to have a plan to stop what’s happening, but she is extremely difficult to communicate with.
-Mostly the Champion and her crew protect her as she pokes around various parts of the Arena, looking for weaknesses.
+She claims to have a plan to stop what’s happening, but she is easily distracted and difficult to communicate with.
+The Champion believes in the plan, and she and her crew protect the Strategist as she pokes around various parts of the Arena, looking for weaknesses.

-Secretly, she believes (based on some notes she stole from the Mad Scientist) that if they can blow up the station, it will destabilize the portal and “reset” everyone to their proper place in the timestream.
+She believes (based on some notes she stole from the Mad Scientist) that if they can blow up the station, it will destabilize the portal and “reset” everyone to their proper place in the timestream.

+She offers to tell the characters how to escape the Brig and access the rest of the Station, if they agree to consider her plan.
+If the players seem resistant, she will still help as long as the players promise to look for some means of sending all the prisoners home (though she doesn't believe there is any other way to do so).
+If the players agree, she tells them about the secret hatch in the Brig, and gives them printed maps of each deck of the station with her handwritten notes.
+(See [Appendix D: Handouts](../appendix-handouts).)

 The Strategist uses the stats for a [**Cultist**](https://www.dndbeyond.com/monsters/cultist).